-- 1. Start the engine, but do not start driving. - 2.
-Press the button on the turn signal indicator as often as necessary until "SET/INFO" is displayed.
+- Start the engine, but do not start driving. - Press the button in the turn signal indicator as often as necessary until "SET/INFO" is displayed.

-- 3. Press and hold the button until the display changes. - 4.
-Briefly press the button repeatedly until the symbol for Tire Pressure Monitor and "ACTIVE" are displayed.
+- Press and hold the button until the display changes. - 4.
+Press the button repeatedly until the symbol for Tire Pressure Monitor and "ACTIVE" are displayed.